ottoville/wasm-math/README.md

 This is WebAssembly implementation of 4x4 matrix multiplication using SIMD instruction set.

 To run code:
  - Build code with any webassembly compiler which can compile from WebAssembly text format (WAT).
-SIMD and multivalue has to be enabled on compiler settings.
+SIMD has to be enabled on compiler settings.
  - Write or google javascript boilerplate code to run compiled wasm file.
+ - Import exported memory
+ - Save matrices in a row-major order to imported memory in f32 format
- - Call exported function "multiply" with arguments of 32 numbers (2 x 16, two column major ordered 4x4 matrices)
+ - Call exported function "multiply" with arguments of three number (memory byteoffset to matrix A, memory byteoffset to matrix B, memory byteoffset where to save result)
  - Install Chrome/Edge Canary and set flag "WebAssembly SIMD support."
 Then run on browser.

-SIMD performance is currectly suffering bug from LLVM optimization https://github.com/WebAssembly/simd/issues/196